sinclairzx81/sidewinder/libs/server/readme.md

 ```
 ## Lifecycle

-Both WebService and WebSocketService provide transport lifecycle events which services can use to initialize data associated with both short lived Http requests and long lived Web Socket connections.
-The following details these events for each service type.
+Both WebService and WebSocketService expose transport lifecycle events which are dispatched on changes to the underlying transport.
+These events different slightly between WebService and WebSocketService events.
+The following describes their behaviours.

 <details>
   <summary>WebService Lifecycle Events</summary>